-- a) Be at least 24 years old by December 31 of the award year for which aid is sought; - b) Be an orphan or a ward of the court through the age of 18; - c) Be a veteran of the U.S. Armed Forces; - d) Have a legal dependents other than a spouse (for example, dependent children or an elderly dependent parent); - e) Be a graduate or professional student; - f) Is not living with his or her parents who are receiving Section 8 assistance, or - g) Be married.
+- a) a) Be at least 24 years old by December 31 of the award year for which aid is sought; - b) Be an orphan, in foster care, or a ward of the court or was an orphan, in foster care, or a ward of the court at any time when the individual was 13 years of age or older; - c) The individual is, or was immediately prior to attaining the age of majority, an emancipated minor or in legal guardianship as determined by a court of competent jurisdiction in the individual's state of legal residence; - d) Be an unaccompanied youth who are homeless or at risk of homelessness - e) Be a veteran of the U.S. Armed Forces; - f) Have legal dependents other than a spouse (for example, dependent children or an elderly dependent parent); - g) Be a graduate or professional student; - h) Is not living with his or her parents who are receiving Section 8 assistance, or - i) Be married.